 Most traffic between Guatemala and Belize is in the west, five miles from the last major population center Benque Viejo del Carmen.
 The Belize customs and immigration offices are about 200 yards from a bridge that crosses the Mopan River into the Guatemalan municipality called Melchor de Mencos, Peten.

 Between the border outpost and the actual bridge is a “no man’s land” area of about 5 acres.
 This is Guatemala territory and several bars, restaurants, taxi stands and shops line this area.
-The no man’s land is popular with locals who cross over to tank up on Guatemalan, Mexican and American beer which is much cheaper than the local beer.
-For tax purposes Belizean authorities prohibit the entry into Belize of Mexican or Guatemalan beer which are excellent and low priced compared to the local Belikin beer.
+The no man’s land is popular with locals who cross over to tank up on Guatemalan, Mexican and American beer which is much cheaper than the local brew.
+For tax purposes Belizean authorities prohibit the entry into Belize of Mexican or Guatemalan brews which are excellent and low priced compared to the local products.

 The town of Melchor de Mencos, Peten is a rapidly growing municipality.
-The town is expanding at a rapid pace and in 2013 had a population of 30,000 according to the 2010 census.
+The town is expanding at a rapid pace and in 2018 had a population of 35,000 according to the extrapolation from the 2010 census.
 There are numerous bars and a sprawling market in the downtown area.

 A new bridge to cross the Mopan River has been built and is in use as of January 2012.
 Vehicles pay a small toll to cross – about U.S. $5.00 but this depends on the size of the vehicle.
 Most Belizeans and expats leave their vehicles on their side of the border and either walk into Melchor de Mencos or catch a taxi – about U.S. $3.